 LATEST FROM AMERICA.
-LIVERPOOL, FRIDAY MORNING.-The British and North American Royal Mail Steam-ship Hibernia, last night, making the run from Boston in little more than twelve days.
-UNITED STATES.-Letters and papers received by
+LIVERPOOL, FRIDAY MORNING.-The British and at hand, when strong minds will prevail over names, North American Royal Mail Steam-ship Hibernia, however great.
+There is, after all, much justice in Captain Judkins, arrived in the river at a late hour last night, making the run from Boston in little Finshury Ward-Three Hats, Islandton-Green, last night, making the more than twelve days.
+UNITED STATES .- Letters and papers received by